salvador-bynd/inotify-proxy/README.md

 A utility to help with development within Docker containers on OSX.

-Containers run on OSX through docker-machine or boot2docker are running within a VirtualBox virtual machine.
-Files can be shared between OSX and the container through shared volumes.
+Containers run on OSX through docker-machine or boot2docker are running within a virtual machine.
+Files can be shared between OSX and the container through shared volumes or NFS.
 This allows the developer to continue to use their editor of choice while building and running their code inside the container.

-Unfortunately, Virtual Box does not trigger inotify events within the container when a file is modified on the OSX host.
+Unfortunately, Virtual Box/Parallels does not trigger inotify events within the container when a file is modified on the OSX host.
 This issue is described here: https://www.virtualbox.org/ticket/10660 https://www.virtualbox.org/ticket/14234